Medical Laboratory Sciences

 - Write standardized operating procedures, and establish quality assurance programs to monitor and ensure the accuracy of test results

-The job forecast for MLS graduates is very positive.
-The Bureau of Labor Statistics cites, "Employment of medical laboratory scientists is expected to grow by 14 percent between 2008 and 2018, faster than the average for all occupations.
+The job forecast for medical laboratory science graduates is very positive.
+According to the Bureau of Labor Statistics, "Employment of medical laboratory scientists is expected to grow by 14 percent between 2008 and 2018, faster than the average for all occupations.
 The volume of laboratory tests continues to increase with both population growth and the development of new types of tests."